adtmhendra/adtmhendra/README.md

 I'm Hendra Pratik Aditama.
 I'm currently an Informatics Engineering student at Mercu Buana University that having passion in native Android programming.

-Some of my source code with project-based learning is being privated.
+Some of my source code with project-based learning are being privated.
 So, for those of you who want to see my portfolio (.PDF format) completely, here's the link that you can check : https://bit.ly/PortfolioHendraPratik

 Thank you for visiting my profile & have a good day!:smiley: